oliverheilig/LeafletPano/README.md

 <img src="https://github.com/oliverheilig/LeafletPano/blob/master/doc/LeafletPano.png?raw=true" alt="LeafletPano" />

-See https://oliverheilig.github.io/plutopano/ or  https://linda-carolina-heilig-photography.azurewebsites.net/panoramas/ for some sample images.
+See [here](https://oliverheilig.github.io/plutopano/) or [here](https://linda-carolina-heilig-photography.azurewebsites.net/panoramas/) for some sample images.
-Read https://github.com/oliverheilig/LeafletPano/wiki for the technique behind.
+Read the [wiki](https://github.com/oliverheilig/LeafletPano/wiki) for the technique behind.

 How to use: